tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/3/LessonPlan.md

 * We are going to add a couple of uint variables that will keep track of which block number the withdraw occurred at, as well as how much was withdrawn.
 We'll do the same for deposits.

-* While this data is already on-chain, visible from a block explorer, it is sometimes useful to have available in-contract.
+* While this data is already on-chain and visible from a block explorer, it is sometimes useful to have available in-contract.

 * Solidity can't jump outside of its sandbox, so we need to be explicit about the variables we need and don't need.